JoshuaTheEngineer/DodoToDo/README.md

 2. Create a custom note item view.
 See **note_list_item.xml**

-3. Create a data transfer object with propper Getters, Setters, and Constructors.
+3. Create a data transfer object with proper Getters, Setters, and Constructors.
 See **NoteEntity.java** as an example

     - To test it, we need to create Sample Data.
 You can log them in console to see if they work.
 See 'SampleData.java'